Azure-Samples/chat-with-your-data-solution-accelerator/docs/chat_history.md

   - CWYD (Chat With Your Data) allows users to interact with their datasets conversationally.
 A key feature of this system is **Chat History**, which enables users to revisit past interactions for reference, auditing, or compliance purposes.

 - **Purpose of this Tutorial**:
-  - This tutorial guides software engineers on how to **implement** and **manage** chat history in CWYD, including enabling/disabling it and interacting with stored conversations.
+  - This tutorial guides software engineers on how to **implement** and **manage** chat history in CWYD, including enabling/disabling it.